kabillanta/gemini-vtvbot/README.md

 ## Gemini Voice to Voice Bot

-We're thrilled to present our Voice-to-Voice Interactive Chatbot project.
+I am thrilled to present our Voice-to-Voice Interactive Chatbot project.
 This endeavor seamlessly integrates cutting-edge technologies such as Google Speech Recognition and Google Generative AI to offer a captivating chat experience driven entirely by voice interactions.

 ## Features
 - Speech recognition for user input